dditlev/ollama-js-client/readme.md

 await store.destory();
 ```

-In node it is just a JSON file on disk, in the browser it is stored in localStorage.
+In node it is just a JSON file on disk, in the browser it is stored in localStorage and can be downloaded as a JSON file via _store.download()_.

 ---